Cray-HPE/docs-csm/operations/security_and_authentication/Updating_the_Liquid-Cooled_EX_Cabinet_Default_Credentials_after_a_CEC_Password_Change.md

    > **`NOTE:`** If `site-init` was cloned from a remote repository in step 1,
    > there may not be any differences and hence nothing to commit.
 This is
    > okay.
-If there are differences between what's in the repository and what
+If there are differences between what is in the repository and what
    > was stored in the `site-init`, then it suggests settings were changed at some
    > point.

    ```bash